bloominstituteoftechnology/React-Github-User-Card/README.md

 - [ ] Your team lead will count the project as complete by merging the branch back into master.
 - [ ] Do your magic!

+#WARREN NOTES:
+This is so frustrating!
+I had to start this over because of some problem with my npm.
+Now I have to push but it doesn't like my push because it things it is an old version of the file.
+So I'm going to make a new branch and push to that.

 ## Minimum Viable Product

 - [ ] Fetch data from the Github API for a Github user